 All staff and volunteers at the school are given an Induction briefing which outlines the school’s safeguarding, health and safety and radicalisation procedures.
 They are also asked to read and familiarise themselves with school policies.
 We ask that anyone working in the school turn mobile phones to silent and do not refer to them when working with children.

 All staff at the school is up to date with current procedures for keeping children safe in education and everyone is committed to ensuring that this is a high priority for our school.
 In addition to this all of our staff have recently completed the Prevent training.
 They have learned how to identify people at risk of radicalisation and how to report any issues to the authorities.
-If you suspect a person is at risk of radicalisation or displays extremist views you can talk to Mrs Grimes about your concerns.
-She will help you decide what to do next.
+If you suspect a person is at risk of radicalisation or displays extremist views you can talk to Mrs Clark about your concerns who will help you decide what to do next.

-The Deputy Headteacher Janette Winch is the e-safety lead and has completed the Suffolk County Council e-safety training course.
+Mrs Sturgeon and Mrs. Oates are the e-safety leads and have completed the Suffolk County Council e-safety training course.
 Our school website has links to sites that offer advice and information about on-line safety.
 We recommend that you visit these sites regularly for the most up to date advice.

 If you would like support or advice on any safeguarding issues you can contact any of our staff or our safeguarding leads.

 The Designated Safeguarding Lead is the headteacher, Mrs Clare Clark and the Alternate Designated Safeguarding Leads are Mrs. Annette Maguire and Mrs Nikki Swinstead, The safeguarding governor is Mrs. Diane Grimes.

 From time to time, we all go through situations which are difficult to cope with and at Rougham we want to support parents and families when things are tough.
 Early Help means taking action to support a child, young person or their family early in the life of a problem, as soon as it emerges.